-Prerequisite: "B-" average or "C" with teacher recommendation in Honors Algebra I or "A" in ACP Algebra 1 standardized testing and complete a screening process to qualify for this course.
+Prerequisite: "B-" average or "C" with teacher recommendation in Honors Algebra I or "A" in ACP Algebra 1 and teacher recommendation.

 Incoming freshmen who have had a full year of Algebra I in grade school must have 90th percentile math standardized testing and complete a screening process to qualify for this course.